havefish/bunnymq/README.md

 >>> queue.task_done()
 ```

 This informs the broker that message has been successfully processed.
-This may also be used where the message was not sucessfully processed but it is _not_ to be retired.
+This may also be used where the message was not sucessfully processed but it is _not_ to be retried.

 > The semantics of this method is somewhat different from the one in `queue.Queue` in the standard library, in that there is no `queue.join` in our case that is waiting for invocation of `task_done`.